VOICE OF THE PERSECUTED

 • Alice Loksha Ngaddah, kidnapped February 2019.
 She is a mother of two, working as a nurse for UNICEF.
 Pray for her release.

-• Pray for Pastor Wang Yi to be released from a Chinese prison.
+• Pastor Wang Yi to be released from prison, for his family and for the church.

-• 37 Then he said to his disciples, “The harvest is plentiful, but the laborers are few; 38 therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.”
+• The Harvest: “37 Then he said to his disciples, “The harvest is plentiful, but the laborers are few; 38 therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.”
 Matthew 9:37-38

-Andy, Persecution Watch Prayer Call Moderator
+Shonla-Jay Payne, Persecution Watch Prayer Conference Call Moderator

 Prayer Conference Call Details